Showing Grace

 I often remind our teenage daughter to hold her friends with an open palm, allowing them to distance themselves at times and welcoming them back if they return in search of close friendship. #grace #friendship Share on X

-3. Resist the urge to play the role of the Holy Spirit.
+3. Extend grace by resisting the urge to play the role of the Holy Spirit.

 We show grace to others when we resist the urge to play the Holy Spirit.